kalkanozgur/kalkanozgur/README.md

 # Hi there 👋

-## Im an Electrical & Electronics Engineer who worked as an Electrical Maintenance Engineer & Service Engineer in the industry.
+## Im an Electric & Electronics Engineer who worked as an Electrical Maintenance Engineer & Service Engineer in the industry.

 ## Coding has been more than just a hobby for me for many years.
 ### Now, Im trying to turn my hobby into my profession. (!)